stackhpc/slurm-k8s-cluster/README.md

 ```
 This generates a set of secrets.
 If these need to be regenerated, see "Reconfiguring the Cluster"

+Be sure to take note of the Open Ondemand credentials, you will need them to access the cluster through a browser

 ### Connecting RWX Volume

 A ReadWriteMany (RWX) volume is required, if a named volume exists, set `nfs.claimName` in the `values.yaml` file to its name.
 If not, manifests to deploy a Rook NFS volume are provided in the `/nfs` directory.
 You can deploy this by running